shahad-hassan19/arttech-online-education/README.md

 ---

-Perfect — that’s exactly what “modular” means in this context.
-Thanks!

-Here’s how I’ll summarize your answer:

----

 ### 📦 Course Content Management

 - **Admins** are responsible for creating and uploading all course content, including **videos, text lessons, and downloadable files**.